 Culvers Root has tall white spires of Veronica-like flowers in July and August.
 It tolerates wet sites very well.
 There's an amazing patch of Veronicastrum virginicum at the Scott Arboretum in full bloom during the Woody Plant Conference in July.
 It's worth a visit.
+A pollinator favorite.

 'Fascination' Culver's Root is a lovely tall native which is topped in July and August by graceful 12" lilac to pale blue spikes.
 The lanceolate leaves cover the tall stems in a distinct climbing whorl pattern.
 Veronicastrum 'Fascination' is a tough long lived perennial that is particularly effective in prairie gardens and the back of perennial beds and borders.

 'Silver Gem' Prostrate Blue Violet has beautiful silvery heart-shaped foliage, crowned in March by bluish lavender flowers.
 The undersides of the leaves are burgundy, making a striking contrast to the silver-netted tops.
 The trailing habit of this tough native Violet makes it an excellent shade groundcover or rock garden plant.
 Viola 'Silver Gem' reblooms sporadically throughout the summer.
 Mt.
 Cuba found this little beauty and the folks at North Creek introduced it.